 Along with its unique rock graves carved into the cliffs above, Myra is well-known for its acropolis and Roman-style theatre.
 A city dating from antiquity, Myra has accumulated a rich history and culture over the centuries and was considered to be one of the six leading cities in ancient Lycia.
-Also thanks to its location along the Lycian Way, the well-preserved ruins of this former Lycian capital have become a popular attraction for both local and foreign tourists alike.
-A visit to Myra is a truly wondrous step back into history.
+Also, thanks to its location along the Lycian Way, the well-preserved ruins of this former Lycian capital have become a popular attraction for both local and foreign tourists alike.
+A visit to Myra is a genuinely wondrous step back into history.

 Did you know?
 In the 4th century, a priest named Nicholas was appointed as the Greek bishop of Myra.
 Due to his generous and caring nature, he was well-regarded by the Lycian people.
 Following his death, he was named a patron saint and is the real man behind the legend of Santa Claus (or Sinterklaas in Dutch).
-A church was built in his name, which can be found a short distance away from Myra’s ruins.
+A church was built in his name, which can be found a short distance from Myra’s ruins.
 Many tourists and pilgrims flock to St. Nicholas Church to pay homage to this legendary saint.

 The Ancient City of Myra can be found approximately 1.5 km from the town centre of Demre, which is located on the Kaş-Finike road.
 As well as a few shops along the entrance, opposite Myra’s ancient ruins are several cafes where you can enjoy a tasty hot or cold beverage while processing what you have just experienced.